+The Precision-Adjust Rotating Pier Base consists of two plates that allow ultra-smooth adjustments for critical polar alignment.
 Notice the two set screws on the front side of the Precision-Adjust Rotating Pier Base.
 They are located at the "NW and NE" positions.
 These screws are used to apply tension to the rotating plate.
-You may, on rare occasions, need to adjust these screws to gain the proper feel during the adjustment process.
 If you notice a slight amount of shift, particularly with a larger scope, carefully tighten the screws a small amount.
 DO NOT overtighten!
-If you find too much resistance, the screws may need to be loosened slightly.
+If you find too much resistance, then loosen the screws slightly.